slipstream/SlipStreamWebUI/README.md

 but feedback (as GitHub issues) on the UI, source code, and underlying technologies is welcome.

+It also contains, **reagent components** which are integrated to the **SlipStream UI**.
+The purpose of those components are to migrate to re-frame framework in nearly futur.

 At the moment, it is not packaged and can only be run from a development environment.
 See the instructions below for starting up the web UI.